 Here is a complete list of forex brokers who allows forex trading in India.

 |Title||Min. deposit||Min. position size|

 The Various Things in Indian Forex Laws and Regulations

-The policies and regulations by the RBI can change from time to time and anyone interested in the Forex exchange should be able to follow it.
+The policies and regulations by the RBI can change from time to time.
+Anyone interested in the Forex exchange should be able to follow it.
 Otherwise, they are always welcome not to participate in the trading platform.

+Finally, a huge number of skilled workers from India is working around the world.
+Because of that, large numbers of foreign currencies come into India by way of foreign direct investments through its non-resident citizens.
 It is advisable that interested people in the Forex trade should only trust the regulated brokerage firms.
-Despite the confusing terms and regulations by the RBI, you can always follow the rule and guidance to the letter.
+Despite the confusing terms and regulations by the RBI and SEBI, you can always follow the rule and guidance to the letter.